EmployeeIssues.comU.S. Employee Rights in Plain English

 Consumer Credit Protection Act of 1968

-Not a Federal labor law, but it does have provisions that protect workers from discharge solely because of wage garnishment.
+Not a Federal labor law, but it does have provisions that protect workers from discharge solely on the basis of wage garnishment.
 It also limits the amount of wage garnishment.

 Discrimination Laws